igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 loss_bits (0x1055):

-: The loss bits transport parameter is an integer value that can be set to 0 or 1 indicating the level of QL bits support.
+: Presence of the loss bits transport parameter indicates that the sender supports the loss bits extension.
+This parameter is an integer value that can be set to 0 or 1 indicating the level of QL bits support.

 When loss_bits is set to 0, the peer is allowed to change R-bits in the short packet header to QL-bits if the peer sends loss_bits=1.